REST API Endpoints

 Request Body

-Only available for POST, PUT or PATCH requests.
+Only available for POST, PUT and PATCH requests.

 For example, if we are creating an Endpoint that is making a POST request to our API that stores a new article in our database, we might pass a JSON structure like this as the body of our request: